Anndischeh/Deep-Learning-for-Sequence-Analysis-Coursework/README.md

 #### **1. Upload Files:**

-Upload all necessary files and folders (including `Deep_Learning_for_Sequence_Analysis`) to your Colab session besides the main notebook `App.ipynb`.
+Upload all necessary files and folders (including `Deep_Learning_for_Sequence_Analysis`) to your Colab session, except for the main notebook `App.ipynb`.
+The instructions and code below are already included in that notebook.

 If you upload a zip file, unzip it first:

 ```python
 !unzip Deep_Learning_for_Sequence_Analysis.zip